 This is probably my favourite reason for why you should surf in Halifax!
 Even if you plan to be in downtown Halifax before lunch, it’s easy to squeeze in a quick surf to start your morning.
 Why not paddle out in the early morning to start your day?

 There is no other city in Canada where you can do this.
-Surfing in Vancouver involves driving for a few hours, then taking a ferry to the island and surfing in Tofino.
+Surfing in Vancouver can involve driving for a few hours, then taking a ferry to the island, and finally surfing in Tofino.
 It’s more like a weekend trip away from the city.
-In Halifax, it’s just the opposite, you can start at 9 a.m. after a great morning ride!
+In Halifax, it’s just the opposite, you can start your workday at 9 a.m. after a great morning ride!

 Even if you’re staying in downtown Halifax, you can get an hour in and still make it back to the city by early morning (as long as you don’t mind getting up just before first light).

 Tips from locals:

 When to surf: Most people will say September to early spring, but my favourite time is August.
 Although the waves tend to be smaller, it’s when the water is warmest.

 Halifax was built by the ocean – enjoy it!

 Stay in touch!
 Whether you’re still planning your trip or you’re already here, check us out on social media for travel ideas, adventure inspiration, and an inside look at all things Halifax.